maheralsamman/Github-Getter/app/README.md

-This is my github getter
+This is my github getter app (backend - frontend) which is done during the hackday.
+I used Nodejs, Express, React, CSS

 # Getting Started with Create React App